A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Background

 \subsection{Terminology}

 We view \textit{facts} as triplets made of a subject, a relation, and an object.
 A fact is said to be \textit{true} if it aligns with our observed world.
-For example, { \fontfamily{qcr}\selectfont \{Eiffel Tower | is located in | Paris\} } is a \textit{true} fact.
-In our experiments, we focus on true facts that the models know \textbf{and} can recall.
+For example, {\fontfamily{qcr}\selectfont \{Eiffel Tower | is located in | Paris\}} is a \textit{true} fact.
+In our experiments, we focus on true facts that the models can recall and therefore \textit{know}.
 By contrast, a \textit{counterfactual} triplet is any triplet that does not form a true fact.

 In our experiments, we test models by asking them to produce the object of a triplet, either directly as its next token or via a multiple-choice questionnaire (MCQ).
 This facilitates a systematic inspection of the model's answers by comparing them with the target object.
 It follows previous related work \cite{yu2023characterizing, meng2023locating}.